How to Clean Wood Stove Glass (and Keep It From Getting Blacked Over)

 Razor Blades

-- Ensure the stove is cold.
+- Make sure the stove is completely cold.

 - Hold the blade flat against the glass and gently scrape residue away.